 Though sexual harassment encompasses a wide range of conduct, some examples of specifically prohibited conduct include the following:

-- Physical assaults of a sexual nature, such as rape, sexual battery, molestation, or attempts to commit those assaults, and intentional physical conduct that is sexual in nature, such as touching, pinching, patting, grabbing, and brushing against another person’s body or poking another person’s body.
+▪ Physical assaults of a sexual nature, such as rape, sexual battery, molestation or attempts to commit these assaults, and intentional physical conduct that is sexual in nature, such as touching, pinching, patting, grabbing, brushing against another employee’s body or poking another employee’s body.

-- Unwelcome sexual advances, propositions, or other sexual comments, such as sexually oriented gestures, noises, remarks, jokes, or comments about a person’s sexuality or sexual experience.
-These can include comments about a person’s physical appearance.
+▪ Unwelcome sexual advances, propositions, or other sexual comments, such as sexually oriented gestures, noises, remarks, jokes, or comments about a person’s sexuality or sexual experience.
+This can include comments about a person’s physical appearance.

-- Quid pro quo: preferential treatment or promises of preferential treatment to an employee for submitting to sexual conduct, including soliciting or attempting to solicit any employee to engage in sexual activity for compensation or reward.
+▪ Quid pro quo: Preferential treatment or promises of preferential treatment from, for example, a manager or senior employee to an employee or student for submitting to sexual conduct, including soliciting or attempting to solicit any employee to engage in sexual activity for compensation or reward.

-- Subjecting or threats of subjecting an employee to unwelcome sexual or romantic attention or conduct or intentionally making performance of the employee’s job more difficult.
-Implying or inferring that future treatment will reflect the subject’s response to said unwelcome advances or comments
+▪ Subjecting an employee to unwelcome sexual or romantic attention or conduct or intentionally making performance of the employee’s job more difficult.
+Implying or inferring that future treatment will reflect the subject’s response to said unwelcome advances or comments.

-- Sexual or discriminatory displays or publications anywhere in the New York Integral Yoga Institute’s workplace by its employees, et al.
+▪ Sexual or discriminatory displays or publications anywhere in the NY Integral Yoga Institute’s workplace by its employees.

 At Integral Yoga, our objective is to create a SAFE space in which people experience being respected, valued, treated with dignity, and honored for who they are.
-ANY AND ALL OF THE ABOVE violate that principle.
+Any and all of the above example behaviors violates that goal.